jeremy-rifkin/project-loki/README.md

 Also: I made this because I could and thought it would be interesting.
 Not because I intend to make extensive use of it myself it myself.

+I have three personal rules for using this: 1) I don't spoof attendance, 2) I don't use it to cheat an look at how other people are voting, and 3) I don't mess with other peoples' answers on polls which will count for a grade.